dmunch/biscuit-net/README.md

 ## Third-party blocks

-You can learn more about third-party blocks in the relevant section of the Biscuit [specifiction](https://github.com/biscuit-auth/biscuit/blob/master/SPECIFICATIONS.md#appending-a-third-party-block)
+You can learn more about third-party blocks in the relevant section of the Biscuit [specifiction](https://github.com/biscuit-auth/biscuit/blob/master/SPECIFICATIONS.md#appending-a-third-party-block), or in this [blog Post.](https://www.biscuitsec.org/blog/third-party-blocks-why-how-when-who/)

 ### Adding a third-party block